psychemedia/eurydice-resources/resources/eurydice_poems.md

 But, oh thou glorious and beautiful sea,
 There is health and joy and blessing in thee
 Solemnly, sweetly, I hear thy voice,
-Bidding me weep mid yet rijoice—
+Bidding me weep and yet rejoice—
 Weep for the loved ones buried beneath,
 Rejoice in Him who has conquered death ;
 Weep for the sorrowing and tempest-tossed,
 Rejoice in him who has saved the lost ;
-Weep for the sin, the sorrow. and strife,
+Weep for the sin, the sorrow, and strife,
 And rejoice in the hope of eternal life.

 tag: poem